 How I began to 'master fear and enable miracles’, healing myself and releasing karma of lifetimes…

-I believe this particular yogic system is one of the best ‘tool kits’ available today to help us make the wisest decisions for ourselves.
+I believe this particular yogic system is one of the best ‘tool kits’ available today, when embraced consistently, to help us make the wisest decisions for ourselves.
 It can be precious to help better manage the stresses of daily life and at the same time elevating our consciousness out of anxiety, depression and confusion!
-Early on in my taking up this yoga and meditation I found myself regularly feeling deeply insecure and lacking self trust.
+Early on in my taking up this yoga and meditation I found myself regularly feeling deeply insecure and lacking self-trust.
 This was a difficult time for me when I was at university in my early 20’s, as I adopted a new identity of a Sikh while training myself in art and metalsmithing.
 At times I chose to stop practicing, just to give myself a little bit of a ‘break’ from feeling so inadequate.
-That didn’t work for long, as I needed the elevated awareness and mood that the practice gave to me, despite leaving me feeling less than whole at times.
-Eventually, after much dedicated practice over man years and God’s grace I’ve left those insecurities and self-doubt largely.
+That didn’t work for long, as I needed the elevated awareness and mood that the practice afforded me, despite leaving me feeling less than whole at times.
+Eventually, after much dedicated practice over many years and God’s grace, I’ve left those insecurities and self-doubt largely.
 Because my wife and I did not have children and I was physically able, I prioritized cultivating discipline with this practice which continues to this day.
 I’m grateful and will continue to have that gratitude as long as I’m able to practice.
 I find through my diligence, dedication and capacity to still do the yoga vigorously (this can work marvelously in kundalini yoga), and my prayer to clear all karma, it get’s more rewarding as time goes on.

 All of the above mentioned things, have served to help me leave substantial fear and self doubt, as well as observe small miracles happening regularly in my life.
 Blessings to All! 🙏